/ tech-stacks / Best Tech Stack for a Podcast Platform as a Solo Developer

 PostgreSQL handles everything a podcast platform needs.
 Your main tables will be: shows, episodes, users, subscriptions, play history, and analytics events.

 Prisma as the ORM gives you migrations, type-safe queries, and a great developer experience.
-Host on Neon (serverless Postgres with a generous free tier) or Railway's managed Postgres.
+It is heavily used, with about 46,000 GitHub stars and roughly 11.6 million npm downloads a week, and the latest release is v7.8.0 (checked on 2026-05-30).
+Host on Neon (serverless Postgres) or Railway's managed Postgres.

 One design decision that matters: store play progress server-side.
 Users expect to switch devices and resume where they left off.
 A simple play_history table with (user_id, episode_id, position_seconds, updated_at) handles this.